CiscoDevNet/cisco-nso-interactive-quick-start/README.md

 ## FAQ

-- What NSO install type is using?
+- What NSO install type is used?
   - NSO local install.
 But System install is in the pipeline.
 - What NEDs come with the container?
   - Example NEDs.
 These should be considered as examples.
-Any NEDs present in the container is only in order to run the simulated networks.
-Do not use these for real devices.
+NEDs in the container are only used to run the simulated networks.
+Do not use these with real devices.
     ```bash
     developer:~ > ls -1 $NCS_DIR/packages/neds/
     a10-acos-cli-3.0